 Make sure there is sufficient light before you operate gas appliances

-If load shedding strikes at night, make sure you have sufficient light so you can see what you are doing when you handle your gas appliances.
+If load shedding strikes at night, make sure you have sufficient light so you can see what you are doing when handling gas appliances.
 This means keeping your torches or torch apps handy.

 Spare gas cylinders should always be kept in an outside enclosure or in a well-ventilated area.
 Be sure to keep them out of direct sunlight or other heat sources.

 Never use your gas stove or oven for anything other than cooking i.e. using your gas oven to heat up your home or room.

 Make sure you use the correct size gas cylinder/bottle for the appropriate appliance (i.e. a 9kg gas cylinder for a gas heater).

 Look out for warning signs

 Here are things to look out for that indicate your gas appliances may be faulty:

 - Lazy yellow or orange flames from your gas cooker.
 The flame should be blue and crisp.